 - Reserves are established for earned premium income (the claims reserves) and unearned premium (the unearned premium reserves).
-There may also be an additional unexpired risk provision. - Additionally, a reserve for Unallocated Loss Adjustment Expenses (ULAE) will also be established and an allowance made for bad debt.
+There may also be an additional unexpired risk provision. - Additionally, a reserve for Unallocated Loss Adjustment Expenses ("ULAE") will also be established and an allowance made for bad debt.

-Over the course of 2022, insurance risk for Syndicate 1975 has been reduced to nil through a number of risk transfer mechanisms put in place.
-At Q4 2021, a Loss Portfolio Transfer (LPT) with MPMIC of the 2018 and 2019 underwriting years (UWYs) was placed to reinsure out the remaining net liabilities.
-At Q2 2022, the LPT was extended to 2020 and 2021 UWYs, and a 100% Quota Share (QS) with MPMIC with a retrospective 1 January 2022 inception was incorporated.
+In the calendar year 2022, insurance risk for Syndicate 1975 was reduced to nil through a number of risk transfer mechanisms put in place.
+At Q4 2021, a Loss Portfolio Transfer ("LPT") with MPMIC of the 2018 and 2019 underwriting years ("UWYs") was placed to reinsure out the remaining net liabilities.
+At Q2 2022, the LPT was extended to 2020 and 2021 UWYs, and a 100% Quota Share ("QS") with MPMIC with a retrospective 1 January 2022 inception was incorporated.
 The QS fully reinsures unearned and unwritten exposures across all underwriting years and there is no net exposure remaining (other than ULAE).
-Because of the LPT and QS arrangements, there is a material net premium and net reserves decrease, and hence Insurance Risk is of limited importance for Syndicate 1975.
+In 2023 as a result of the LPT and QS arrangements, there is a no net premium and net reserves decrease, hence Insurance Risk is of limited importance for Syndicate 1975.

-Additionally, as Syndicate 1975 will be in Run-off from 2023, reserving risk will be the remaining driver of gross insurance risk; however, due to the insurance risk transfer mechanisms in place as above, this will reduce the net insurance risk to nil for the syndicate.
+Additionally, as Syndicate 1975 is in run-off from 2023, reserving risk remains the driver of gross insurance risk; however, due to the insurance risk transfer mechanisms in place noted above, this has reduced the net insurance risk to nil for the Syndicate.

-CMAL's Actuarial Function continues to manage reserves for Syndicate 1975 in a robust way.
+Post novation, PMA's Actuarial Function manages reserves for Syndicate 1975 in a robust way.
 The Actuarial Function uses a number of actuarial techniques to project gross and net premiums and gross and net insurance liabilities on a best estimate basis.
 The results of these techniques are then subject to formal peer review.
-This is an iterative process where the internal actuaries discuss data, models, methods and assumptions in relation to the syndicate reserves.
+This is an iterative process where the internal actuaries discuss data, models, methods and assumptions in relation to the syndicate reserves, prior to presentation at the Reserving Committee, where reserves are reviewed ahead of the Audit Committee.
 This process involves a considerable amount of challenge.
-Once the actuaries have completed their peer review of reserves, the results of the external actuary's projections are then compared to those proposed by the CMAL actuarial function.
+Once the actuaries have completed their peer review of reserves, the results of the external actuary's projections are then compared to those proposed by the PMA actuarial function.

-The Actuarial Function will then make a reserve recommendation to the Audit Committee and Board including (if necessary) any loadings required.
+The Actuarial Function will then make a reserve recommendation to the Audit Committee and Syndicate Management Committee ("SMC") including any loadings required.
 The level of booked reserves requires formal approval by the Board and is subject to an external audit and further actuarial opinion.
-The independent reserve assessment is presented in a Statement of Actuarial Opinion (SAO) to confirm the adequacy of the reserves and is provided annually to Lloyd's.
+The independent reserve assessment is presented in a Statement of Actuarial Opinion ("SAO") to confirm the adequacy of the reserves and is provided annually to Lloyd's.